stymphalide/eartrainer/Readme.md

 - [x] Create some UML diagrams from the rough project structure.
 - [x] Copy code into MSI including comments which classes to look at.

-### Short Term Planing #1 (due 'til 11.02.)
-- [x] Write project description for MSI.
-- [x] Write Problem definition for MSI.

-- [x] Create some UML diagrams from the rough project structure.
-- [ ] Link code into MSI including comments which classes to look at.

 ### Short Term Planing #3 (due 'til 25.02.)
-- [ ] Merge all branches correctly.
+- [x] Merge all branches correctly.
 - [ ] Create the v1.0.0.
+- [ ] Start with addditional goals.

 ## Project Structure